M-Reimer/wine-lol/README.md

 - **wine-lol** contains the PKGBUILD of wine-lol itself
 - **wine-lol-bin** contains a PKGBUILD which repackages GloriousEggroll's official binaries
-- **repo-make.conf** allows to autobuild the packages on a dedicated build VM
 - **pkg.sh** Small helper I use for handling "git subtree" for AUR

 Contributor notes about Wine version updates